delfick/pytest-mypy-plugins/README.md

   --mypy-extension-hook=MYPY_EXTENSION_HOOK
                         Fully qualified path to the extension hook function, in case you need custom yaml keys.
-Has to be top-level --mypy-only-local-stub
+Has to be top-level Takes in one argument matching the Protocol `pytest_mypy_plugins.ItemForhook` --mypy-only-local-stub
                         mypy will ignore errors from site-packages --mypy-closed-schema